 When to Go

-Humboldt sees more snow and ice than Bolívar due to its north face orientation.
-The summit route conditions change year to year as the ice field retreats.
-Verify current conditions with guides who have been up recently — the route may differ from what guidebooks describe.
+Humboldt usually holds more snow and ice than Bolívar because of its north-facing aspect.
+The summit route changes year to year as the ice field retreats, so verify current conditions with guides who have been up recently.
+The route may differ from what older guidebooks describe.

 Practical Tips

 Mandatory for all parties above 4,000m.
-For Humboldt specifically, you need a guide with recent experience on this route — conditions change as the ice retreats, and the standard route described in older references may no longer be viable.
+For Humboldt specifically, you need a guide with recent experience on this route because conditions change as the ice retreats and older route descriptions may no longer be viable.

 Pico Bonpland (4,883m) can be combined with Humboldt from the same high camp.
 The route crosses the Humboldt-Bonpland col in exposed conditions requiring ice and rock climbing experience.
-Not a standalone objective for most parties — discuss feasibility with your guide based on current conditions.
+It is not a standalone objective for most parties, so discuss feasibility with your guide based on current conditions.

 Getting There